 On the day of surgery, you may be asked to come to the facility several hours before your procedure is scheduled to begin.
 This allows the staff to complete any tests that cannot be performed until the day of surgery.
-You will be taken to an area where you will be asked to take off your jewelry and clothing and you will be given a hospital gown to put on.
-This is sometimes called the preoperative holding area.
-The staff will put all your belongings in a safe spot, or have you give the clothes to your family or friend to hold onto.
+You will be taken to an area, sometimes called the preoperative holding area, where you will be asked to take off your jewelry and clothing, and you will be given a hospital gown to wear.
+The staff will put all your belongings in a safe spot, or have you give the clothes to your family or friend.

 You may then sit in a big recliner chair or wait on the stretcher.
 A nurse may have you sign some important paperwork.
 He or she will take your temperature, blood pressure and pulse, do a nursing assessment, review your medications and then answer any questions you may have.
 An intravenous (IV) line will be put in a vein in your hand or arm.
 The purpose of the IV is to provide fluids and medications during the surgery.
 You must remove all hairpins, dentures, hearing aids, piercings, contact lenses, and glasses unless you are told by the staff that you keep those items.

 Will I be able to talk to my anesthesiologist before surgery?

 Yes.
 You will meet your anesthesia provider, and other staff members of the team, before you go into the operating room.
 The anesthesia provider will examine you, review your medical and anesthesia history and the results of any tests you may have done.
 The anesthesiologist will explain to you the type of anesthesia you will receive and will answer any further questions you may have.
 Depending on your health, the type of surgery and your personal wishes, the anesthesia provider and your surgeon will determine the type of anesthetic that is best for you.

 Will I be asleep for my procedure?

 There are several different types of anesthesia techniques that are available for your surgery.